ciaeric/ciaeric.github.io/_posts/2018-07-28-Custom-Function-API.md

 ![key](/img/post7/Image13.png)

-I put a address without street number on purpose, as Mapquest sometimes returned more than one result.
+I put an address without street number on purpose, as Mapquest sometimes returns more than one result.
 As we only need one result for one address, we need to record transformation steps of filtering one result.

 - Add index column